syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 {% endtabs %}

-### How to customize Radial Gauge appearance
+### How to customize RadialGauge appearance

-You can customize the appearance of the Radial Gauge by using the IRadialGaugeRenderer.
+You can customize the appearance of the RadialGauge by using the IRadialGaugeRenderer.

 {% tabs %}